CanonicalLtd/maas-docs/en/installconfig-nodes-ubuntu-kernels.md

 with its generic boot images.
 So if Trusty images are imported then the following HWE kernels are included: `hwe-u`, `hwe-v`, and `hwe-w`.

-See [MAAS CLI](manage-cli-images.md#select-images) for how to target specific HWE kernels when selecting install images.
+See [MAAS CLI][cli-select-images] for how to target specific HWE kernels when selecting install images.

-See the [LTS Enablement Stack](https://wiki.ubuntu.com/Kernel/LTSEnablementStack) Ubuntu wiki for the latest information on HWE.
+See [LTS Enablement Stack][ubuntu-wiki-hwe] (Ubuntu wiki) for the latest information on HWE.

 ## Using HWE kernels